Lubna-Intezar/finalCapstone/README.md

    git clone https://github.com/Lubna-Intezar/sentiment-analysis.git
 2. Navigate to the project directory: cd sentiment-analysis
-3.Install the required dependencies using pip: pip3 install -r requirements.txt (for macOs) pip install -r requirements.txt (for windows)
+3.Install the required dependencies using pip (macos): pip3 install spacy pip3 install Textblob pip3 install pandas
 ## Usage
 After installing the project, you can follow these steps to use it:
 1. Run the main script to perform sentiment analysis on your text data: